Aegiq/lightworks/docs/source/sdk/state.rst

 .. note::
     Indexing the state does not allow the photon numbers on each mode to be modified.
 For example state[0] = 1 would raise an Exception.

 A number of properties can also be viewed about a state, including the number of modes used and the total photon number of the state.
 The number of modes can be viewed using either the ``len`` operator on the state or accessing the ``n_modes`` attribute.
-For photon number, the ``num`` method is used.
+For photon number, the ``n_photons`` attribute is used.

 .. code-block:: Python